-This warm and comforting turkey soup is loaded with hearty vegetables and quinoa.
-Ideal for using up leftover turkey, this soup recipe is naturally gluten free and high-protein!
+This warm and comforting soup is loaded with hearty vegetables and quinoa.
+Ideal for using up leftover turkey or rotisserie chicken.

 We hosted our very first Thanksgiving this year which was particularly special since it’s also our first holiday season in the new house!
 To celebrate, my husband went a little crazy and ordered a 32 pound bird.
 Needless to say, we have a lot of leftover turkey to enjoy.